Information

 How can I voice my opposition to this line before the CCN application is filed?

-While the official deadline for filing concerns to affect the planning phase, and the preferred line chosen for the CCN amendment application, has passed, all letters/emails sent will still be received, and your opposition to the line can be voiced.
+While the official deadline for filing concerns to affect the planning phase, and the preferred line chosen for the CCN amendment application, has passed, Oncor and LCRA have requested that the PUC create a docket to field public comments.
+Our docket number for public feedback is 58559.

-Please note - even though the deadline to file concerns in this phase has passed, there will be another opportunity to oppose this line after the application to amend the CCN is filed, and there is a docket number assigned.
+Please note - there will be another opportunity to oppose this line formlly, as an intervenor or a protestor, after the application to amend the CCN is filed, and there is a new docket number assigned.
 This will be a small window, and it is prudent to be prepared before the opportunity arises.

 Is there an existing transmission line corridor that could be utilized, in part or in whole, for these newly planned lines, in an effort to limit the number of people affected?